matyalatte/tuw/docs/README.md

 -   `SimpleCommandRunner*-Windows*.zip` is for Windows.
 -   `SimpleCommandRunner*-macOS*.tar.bz2` is for macOS.
 -   `SimpleCommandRunner*-Linux*.tar.bz2` is for Ubuntu (20.04 or later).

-> `*-packed.*` are the 1MB executables that were compressed by [UPX](https://github.com/upx/upx).
-> But they might cause some problems (e.g. false positives by anti-viruses) on your machine.
-> Use the uncompressed ones if they won't work.

 > The linux builds only support Ubuntu due to the glibc dependences.
 > Build the executable by yourself if you want to use it on other linux distros.